calaverastech/grunt-productbuild/README.md

 # grunt-productbuild

-> Create Mac flat packages from files and scripts
+> Create Mac flat archives from files and scripts

 ## Getting Started
 This plugin requires Grunt `~0.4.5`